splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 ## Setup indexes in Splunk

 SCS is pre-configured to map each sourcetype to a typical index, for new installations best practice is to create the following indexes in Splunk.
 The indexes can be customized easily if desired.
-If using defaults create the following indexes on Splunk
+If using defaults create the following indexes on Splunk:

 * netauth
 * netfw